ClearMeasureLabs/onion-architecture-dotnet-8-flyway-azure/src/quickstart.md

     containerAppScaledUpCPU             .5
     containerAppScaledUpMem             1.0
     containerAppScaledUpReplicas        2
+    containerImage                      $(registryLoginServer)/reponame:tag
     !databaseAction                     Update
     databaseEdition                     Basic
-    *databaseName                       arbitrary name for Azure SQL database databasePassword                    arbitrary password to be set in Azure SQL databasePerformanceLevel            Basic
+    *databaseName                       arbitrary name for Azure SQL database databasePassword                    arbitrary password to be set in Azure SQL (MS enforces complexity - lower, upper, number) databasePerformanceLevel            Basic
     databaseUser                        arbitrary user name to be set in Azure SQL *databaseServerName
     *environment                        three/four-letter abbreviation for environment name
     httpPort                            8080
     !registryLoginServer                gathered from Azure Container Registry/Overview
     *resourceGroupName                  arbitrary name for given resource group, frequently constructed from text-$(environment)
     !uamiName                           arbitrary name for User Assigned Managed Identity !uamiRGName                         the name of the Resource Group in which the User Assigned Managed Identity exists

     The variables marked with * need to be customized per-environment in the Variable Group.
     Variables marked with ! should be consistent across all variable groups.
     Unmarked variables can be set per-environment without impact to other environments.

+Update variable group references:
-Change line 127 in onion8-clean-pipeline to read "- group: <name of tdd variable group>" Change line 203 in onion8-clean-pipeline to read "- group: <name of tdd variable group>" Change line 244 in onion8-clean-pipeline to read "- group: <name of uat variable group>" Change line 322 in onion8-clean-pipeline to read "- group: <name of prod variable group>"
+    Change line 21 in onion8-clean-pipeline to read "- group: <name of tdd variable group>" Change line 21 in onion8-clean-pipeline to read "- group: <name of tdd variable group>" Change line 127 in onion8-clean-pipeline to read "- group: <name of tdd variable group>" Change line 203 in onion8-clean-pipeline to read "- group: <name of tdd variable group>" Change line 244 in onion8-clean-pipeline to read "- group: <name of uat variable group>" Change line 322 in onion8-clean-pipeline to read "- group: <name of prod variable group>" Increment minor version number by one.
+(This prevents pipeline failure in re-used Artifact feeds)

+Commit pipeline changes and push.

 Create Environments (one per desired Environment) - these will require authorization when invoked during the first run of the pipeline.